 Costs for dealing with damp

-The cost of fixing a damp problem will depend on the extent of the problem and where in the country you live.
-The table below gives approximate costs of what you can expect to pay for some typical solutions.
+The cost of fixing a damp problem will depend on where in the country you live, but the table below shows the approximate costs of what you should expect to pay for some typical solutions to rising damp.

 |The costs of dealing with damp|